top of page

 • What to bring: It can be extremely hot so hats, sunglasses, and sunscreen.
 You also will want to make sure everyone has plenty of water and snacks.
 The grill will be open during home meets with a limited menu.
 Your swimmer will need their swimsuit, goggles and swim caps.
 They also may want to have 2 towels as well as a sweatshirt or jacket because it can get cool once the sun goes down and they are wet.
 Parents may also want to bring chairs.

-• Sharpies: While it is our hope to have heat sheets to you before the meet, it is sometimes out of our control because we may be waiting on the other team to send in their entries.
+• Heat Sheets and Sharpies: While it is our hope to have heat sheets to you before the meet, it is sometimes out of our control because we may be waiting on the other team to send in their entries.
 As soon as we have them, we will make them available to you.
 We will also have them posted at the swim meet.
 The sharpies are for marking your child’s events.
-You will write your child's name on their back and on their arm, you will write your child’s event number, heat number and lane number.
+You will write your child's name on their back and on their arm, you will write your child’s event number, heat number, and lane number.

 3. Hospitality: Prepare snacks and drinks and walk around the pool providing refreshments to volunteers and coaches throughout the swim meet.